nimishsoni/Deep-Learning/README.md

 - Step 2: Detect Dog                                                              Accuracy-86%
 Used VGG 16 pretrained model for detecting Dogs and Human faces for Step 1 and 2.
 ![image](https://user-images.githubusercontent.com/73768660/136780939-200769d9-6116-49bb-885f-664257ef1270.png)
+ I also tried pre-trained ResNet-50 and Inception_V3 models for classification.

 - Step 3: Create a CNN to Classify Dog Breeds (from Scratch)                      Accuracy-15%